ClickHouse/ClickHouse/docs/en/sql-reference/window-functions/index.md

 ### Moving / Sliding Average (per 10 days)

-Temperature is stored with second precision, but using `Range` and `ORDER BY toDate(ts)`, we form a frame with a size of 10 units, and because of `toDate(ts)` the unit is a day.
+Temperature is stored with second precision, but using `Range` and `ORDER BY toDate(ts)`, we form a frame with the size of 10 units, and because of `toDate(ts)` the unit is a day.

 ```sql
 CREATE TABLE sensors